bornabesic/crawl-n-scrape/README.md

 ## TODO

-- Use INI instead of JSON for definition files
 - Measure the elapsed time
-- Remove compression of visited links file (`state.cns`)
 - Add a list field to the definition, containing regexes of URLs from which only the links (no content) should be extracted
 - Fix colorized text in terminal on Windows
-- Refactor the code
 - Add Wiki
 - Write more unit tests